suhasmaddali/Predicting-Loan-Default-Using-Machine-Learning/README.md

 <img src = "https://github.com/suhasmaddali/Predicting-Loan-Default-Using-Machine-Learning/blob/main/images/Output%20Variable%20Plot.png"/>

-Missingno plots give a good repsentation of the missing values present in the dataset.
+Missingno plots give a good representation of the missing values present in the dataset.
 The white strips in the plot indicate the missing values (depending on the colormap).
 After taking a look at this plot, there are a large number of missing values present in the data.
 Therefore, various imputation methods can be used.
 In addition, features that do not give a lot of predictive information can be removed.

 <img src = "https://github.com/suhasmaddali/Predicting-Loan-Default-Using-Machine-Learning/blob/main/images/Missing%20values%20plot.png"/>

 These are the features with the top missing values.
-The number on the y-axis indicate the percentage number of the missing values.
+The number on the y-axis indicates the percentage number of the missing values.

 <img src = "https://github.com/suhasmaddali/Predicting-Loan-Default-Using-Machine-Learning/blob/main/images/Top%20missing%20values.png"/>

-Looking at the type of loans taken by the applicants, a large portion in the dataset contains information about 'Cash Loans' followed by 'Revolving Loans'.
+Looking at the type of loans taken by the applicants, a large portion of the dataset contains information about 'Cash Loans' followed by 'Revolving Loans'.
 Therefore, we have more information present in the dataset about 'Cash Loan' types which can be used to determine the chances of default on a loan.

 <img src = "https://github.com/suhasmaddali/Predicting-Loan-Default-Using-Machine-Learning/blob/main/images/Type%20of%20loans%20plot.png"/>

-Based on the results from the plots, a lot of information is present about female applicants as shown in the plot.
+Based on the results from the plots, a lot of information is present about female applicants shown in the plot.
 There are a few categories that are unknown.
 These categories can be removed as they do not aid in the model prediction about the chances of default on a loan.

 <img src = "https://github.com/suhasmaddali/Predicting-Loan-Default-Using-Machine-Learning/blob/main/images/Gender%20count.png"/>